leonuz/leonuz.github.io/_posts/2024-03-23-Crack-a-Mateo.markdown

 Session completed.
 ```

-John is able in a short time to crack the hash and get the password with which we were able to open the pdf.
+John was able to decrypt the hash in a short time and obtain the password with which we were able to open the PDF.

 <figure>
         <img src="/assets/img/jersey24/flag.png" alt="" />